Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 Office and Regional Variation

 The Main Office in Intramuros runs the most volume and the most concentrated peak hours.
 Cebu and Davao are the next-busiest field offices and are commonly preferred by applicants based outside Metro Manila.
-Smaller district and sub-port offices may accept filings.
+Smaller district and sub-port offices may accept application.
 Practitioner sources note these offices sometimes route part of the file back to a larger office before approval.

 The Annual Report period in January and February is the busiest stretch of the calendar, with all registered foreign nationals competing for counter space.
-If your filing window is flexible, apply outside that period.
+If your application window is flexible, apply outside that period.

 Applicant-Reported Problems